WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Bluetooth/index.md

         Console.WriteLine($"HEY, I JUST GOT THIS BLE DATA for Characteristic '{c.Name}' of type {d.GetType().Name}: {d}");
     };
 }

-The incoming paramerters are the `Characteristic` definition being set and a type-safe value.
 ```

+The incoming parameters are the `Characteristic` definition being set and a type-safe value.